-We may experience a loss of customers and annualized recurring revenue if customers do not convert from our classic products to our Dynatrace® platform.
+We may experience a loss of customers and annualized recurring revenue if customers do not convert from our Classic products to our Dynatrace[®] platform.

-A significant portion of our annualized recurring revenue, or ARR, has been generated from our classic products.
-As of March 31, 2018 and December 31, 2018, ARR from our classic products comprised of 70% and 39% of our total ARR, respectively.
-We have stopped offering the classic products to new customers and any increase in ARR for our Dynatrace® platform may not offset a reduction in ARR from our classic products.
-Furthermore, our competitors could introduce new products that are more competitive than our classic products which could result in a loss of customers who do not convert to Dynatrace®.
-An inability to retain customers on the classic products or convert them to Dynatrace® may harm our business, operating results and financial condition in the future.
+A significant portion of our annualized recurring revenue, or ARR, has been generated from our Classic products.
+As of March 31, 2018 and March 31, 2019, ARR from our Classic products comprised 70% and 30% of our Total ARR, respectively.
+We have stopped offering the Classic products to new customers and any increase in ARR for our Dynatrace® platform may not offset a reduction in ARR from our Classic products.
+Furthermore, our competitors could introduce new products that are more competitive than our Classic products which could result in a loss of customers who do not convert to Dynatrace®.
+An inability to retain customers on the Classic products or convert them to Dynatrace® may harm our business, operating results and financial condition in the future.